prateekjoshi565/prateekjoshi565/README.md

 ### Hi there 👋

 I am a data scientist.
 I solve real-world problems using data science and AI.
 I have a passion for learning and sharing my knowledge with others.
 You can read my blogs [here](https://medium.com/@prateekjoshi) and feel free to reach out to me to share your thoughts.

+My skills 📊📈
+👉 Python
+👉 R Programming
+👉 Machine Learning
+👉 Natural Language Processing (NLP)
+👉 Time Series Forecasting
+👉 Streamlit
+👉 n8n
+👉 AirTable

 If you found value in something I have created, please feel free to follow me on [Linkedin](https://www.linkedin.com/in/prateek-joshi-iifmite/)!!